Ahsome/NIMA-Notes/Med Notes/Diseases/Reproductive/Sexually Transmitted Disease.md

 ### Chancroid:
 1. Azithromycin is the recommended first-line treatment, given as a single dose of 1 gram orally.
 Alternatively, a 7-day course of erythromycin can be used.
 -   Ceftriaxone is an alternative option for severe or complicated infections:  Single IM of 250mg.

+### Anogential warts:
+Sure, here are the key points for treating genital warts according to the Australian Therapeutic Guidelines:
+- Treatment should be guided by the size, number, and location of warts
+- Topical treatments include:
+	- imiquimod cream
+		- toll-like receptor 7 (TLR7) agonist that activates immune cells to produce cytokines, chemokines, and other molecules that stimulate the immune system to attack the virus causing the warts
+	- podophyllotoxin solution or gel
+		- Cytotoxic agent that works by binding to and inhibiting microtubule formation, which is essential for cell division and growth.
+	- sinecatechins ointment.
+		-
+- Physical treatments include:
+	- cryotherapy (freezing the warts with liquid nitrogen),:
+	- surgical excision
+	- laser therapy.
+- Combination therapy may be more effective than monotherapy.
+- Treatment may need to be repeated, and follow-up should occur until the warts have resolved.
+- Treatment does not cure HPV infection, and patients should be advised on safe sex practices and regular screening for STIs.
+- Referral to a specialist may be necessary for complex cases.

 ## Criteria
 ### Example severity/test score: